On the Regularity of a Weak Formulation of Stochastic Differential Mean-Field Games: Introduction

 The fact that the statistical distribution of the agents has to be given by $\cL(X_s)$ indicates that we are searching for an equilibrium in the sense of Nash (see, e.g., \cite{carmona2018probabilistic}).
-The control problem \eqref{eq:MFG1}-\eqref{eq:MFG2a} was studied in \cite{feleqi2020hypoelliptic} in a particular case, where they obtained regularity results for the value function

 In what follows, we consider the SDE \eqref{eq:MFG2a} in terms of It\^{o} integration, that is,

 where